louisethorpe/louisethorpe.github.io/_posts/2023-10-04-shapesound.markdown

 As I was using data collected from a small study, there wasn't much of it.
 BUT luckily, the sketches collected were stored in the same format of those in the [Quick, Draw!](https://github.com/googlecreativelab/quickdraw-dataset) dataset by Google meaning I could make use of the machine learning technique transfer learning.

+I selected six categories from the dataset that represented abstract shapes, these ended up being: *circle, line, square, sqiggle, tornado and zig-zag*.
+These categories had a lot more samples that the Sketching Sounds dataset (2500 per category vs 62 per catgeory) and could be used to pretrain the classification network.
+After this round of training, part of the network was frozen and the smaller data was run through and classified.
+To aid the network training, data augmentation was applied via a random scaling of sketches for both datasets.

 # The Network

 # The Results!